-We've developed a new objective for explicitly encouraging structured variability in SSL-trained networks, and demonstrated that it can produce increased alignment with neural responses in IT.
-While we are not the first to incorporate a notion of equivariance to self-supervised learning, our method improves on existing work in several ways: it require no extra passes through the network relative to invariance-based learning, it encourages diversity in the representation of transformation-related information by leveraging advances in invariance-based learning, and it does not rely on supervised access to transformation parameters.
+We've developed a new self-supervised objective that explicitly encourages structured variability in networks, and demonstrated that it can produce increased alignment with responses of neurons in primate visual area IT.
+While we are not the first to incorporate a notion of equivariance to selfsupervised learning, our method improves on existing work in several ways: it require no extra passes through the network relative to invariance-based learning, it encourages diversity in the representation of transformation-related information by leveraging advances in invariance-based learning, and it does not rely on supervised access to transformation parameters.
 The parsimony of our approach (applying the same objective to both outputs of individual images and to displacements between similarly transformed images) allows our technique to be easily adapted to other settings such as temporal self-supervised learning (discussed below).
 Although in this work we focused on the visual domain, similar equivariant and invariant objectives could be investigated for other domains such as audio and langauge representation learning.

 Our approach induced several interesting features in the learned representations: transformation variability is shared across base images and factorized with respect to variability over base images, the variability induced by distinct types of transformations are factorized from each other, there is increased alignment between class manifolds, and transformation related information is linearly encoded.
 Some of these properties are closely related to the imposed objective and some are emergent.
 We also confirmed that several of these representational properties are correlated with increased neural predictivity.
-Future work can go beyond these correlative observations to better understand how increasing transformation sensitivity improves neural alignment.
+Future work can extend these correlative observations to better understand how increasing transformation sensitivity improves neural alignment.
 For example, one could analyze the residuals of predicted neural firing rates of distinct models to determine how "overlapping" the variance predicted by each is (or alternatively, attempt to fit the residual variance of one model with another).
-Such analyses are quickly becoming more feasible as more large scale datasets of neural responses to natural images are collected and released (i.e. [Madan et al., 2024]).
+Such analyses are becoming more feasible with the collection and release of larger scale datasets of neural responses to natural images (e.g., [Madan et al., 2024]).
 We view this result as demonstrating the promise of incorporating knowledge gained from experimental observations and large scale comparative studies into optimization procedures to produce better models.

-Implicitly enforcing an additive equivariant structure with a contrastive objective does however lead to fewer guarantees regarding the learned structure.
-For example in schemes where the output transformations ( $T{\rho}$ 's) are explicitly represented or learned the resulting representation is "steerable" by default.
+Although our experiments reveal both induced and emergent benefits, the inclusion of an additive equivariance term in the objective does lead to fewer guarantees regarding the learned structure.
+For example in schemes where the output transformations $(T{\rho}$'s) are explicitly represented or learned, the resulting representation is "steerable" by default.
 It is of interest to investigate whether the output transformations could be reliably recovered from our learned representations.
 Additionally it would be interesting to consider other types of output transformations (CARE [Gupta et al., 2023] focuses on orthogonal transformations, and in the case where output transformations are learned they can be computed with nonlinear neural networks).